soyashinkai/PHi-C/README.md

 The other seven arguments of the command represent the followings:

--   SAMPLE: the number of samples to obtain optimized output.
+-   SAMPLE: the number of samples to obtain optimized output,
 -   ALPHA1: the learning rate of the optimization for _k<sub>i, i+1</sub>_,
 -   ALPHA2: the learning rate of the optimization for _k<sub>i, j</sub>_,
 -   STEP1: the number of the optimization steps for _k<sub>i, i+1</sub>_,